 We all know the hassle of picking up autumn leaves but trust us when we say it's worth it.
 Uncollected leaves could damage your lawn, and in some cases, they can even cause disease in trees if uncollected.
 So give your garden the best chance by keeping it tidy.

 Much like your fence, your decking needs love and protection too.
 After a summer of use, it's sensible to apply a layer of protection to your deck.
 Ensure it's dry and swept clean before applying a stain like Postsaver Creocote.
-A stain will revive colour and give you some well-needed protection against the winter rains.
+A stain will revive colour and give you some well-needed protection against the winter rain and weather

 Don't waste those fallen leaves.
 If you've got space, why not create a compost bin for your waste.
 Having a few compost bins next to each other is an excellent way of rotating your waste, and it means you will always have compost on hand.

 Follow a few of these tips, and your garden will be ready for winter in no time.
-Find out more on how we can help by learning about our products below.
+Find out more on how we can help by learning about our products belo